usnistgov/vulntology/specification/objects/impact.md

   *Type Specific Properties*
   - **hasPhysicalImpact**: A tangible impact to a physical device, machinery, the surrounding environment, or people.
 (See [Physical Impact Types](../values/physical-impact-type.md) <br />
-Each Impact has Zero or many Physical Impact Types will result from an Action's Impact
+Each Impact has zero or one Physical Impact Types that will result from an Action's Impact